Taylor-CCB-Group/SpOOx/src/R_scripts/readme.md

 * **--set_seed** The seed to be used in the clustering/dimension reductions.
 Using the same seed with the same input data and parameters should produce exactly the same results.
 The default is NULL in which case a random seed will be used.

 * **--group_pcas** if not _none_ then the marker data will be collapsed according to this column and PCA performed.
 A file pca.txt will be written to the output folder with 4 PCs for each unique value in the specified column.
+If the number od groups is less then 4 then this step will not be performed.
 The default value is _sample_id_